finsberg/ldrb/_sources/demo_lifex_idealized_LV.md

 # Life X - idealized_LV

-Life X recently published their own implementation of the LDRB algorithm and with that they also publushed a lot of example meshes.
+Life X recently published their own implementation of the LDRB algorithm and with that they also published a lot of example meshes.
 This demo aims to try out this implementation of the LDRB algorithm on these example meshes.
 The LifeX example meshes can be found at https://zenodo.org/record/5810269#.YeEjWi8w1B0, which also contains a DOI: https://doi.org/10.5281/zenodo.5810269.

 This demo assumes that you have downloaded the folder with the meshes in the same format as they are uploaded on zenodo, so that the gmsh files are located in a folder called `lifex_fiber_generation_examples/mesh`.